SFort/MC-fullfix/README.md

 Server-side
-# MC- QuickFix: No Mend
+# MC- QuickFix: Full Fix
 Mostly a 5min throw away mod that fixes something that bothers me
-that being mending it's overpowered as hell
-- nomend: disabled mending from working
-- nomendtrade: disabled villigers from getting the mending trade

-(the mods can be used with eachother)
+that being anvils they don't repair enough